‘The Railway Men’ review: A compelling saga of ordinary heroism

 The handsomely produced series is out on Netflix.
 Over four episodes, we meet a range of people who pay a heavy price for criminal neglect.

 It’s another day at work for Bhopal Junction’s station master Iftekaar (Menon).
-His newest recruit is Imad (Baabil Khan), a former Union Carbide worker who has seen first-hand the hazardous short-cuts taken by the pesticide manufacturing company.
+His newest recruit is Imad (Babil Khan), a former Union Carbide worker who has seen first-hand the hazardous short-cuts taken by the pesticide manufacturing company.

 The mayhem at Bhopal Junction, which is near the factory, severely strains Iftekaar’s unflinching sense of duty.
 Imad pitches in despite his lack of experience.
 An unlikely source of help is notorious train thief Baldev (Divyenndu).